-The Detective Unit of the Monroe County Office of the District Attorney consists of five full time detectives, including the Chief County Detective.
+The Criminal Investigations Division of the Monroe County Office of the District Attorney consists of five full time detectives, including the Chief County Detective.

 County Detectives are sworn police officers with Pennsylvania Act 120 certification, and are empowered to enforce the laws of the Commonwealth throughout Monroe County.